Class of 1984: Release

 Class of 1984 was released in the United States on August 20, 1982.

 Censorship

-It was originally rated X when submitted to the ratings board, however, after cuts, it eventually received an R rating, although a X-rated version was released in foreign markets.
+It was originally rated X when submitted to the ratings board, however, after cuts, it eventually received an R rating, although an X-rated version was released in foreign markets.

 When it was originally released, the film was banned in several countries due to its lewd content.
 In the United Kingdom, it received four minutes and fourteen seconds of cuts from the British Board of Film Classification, and was refused a video certificate four years later.
 It was finally passed fully uncut in 2005.
 In Finland, the theatrical version was banned in 1983 – the case went up to the Supreme Administrative Court – and an edited video release was similarly banned in 1984.
 In 2006, an uncut DVD release was approved with an "18" rating.

 Reception

 On Rotten Tomatoes, the film has a rating of 71% based on 21 reviews, with a weighted average of 6.2/10.
 Metacritic gave the film a score of 49 based on 11 reviews, indicating "mixed or average" reviews.

 Film historian and critic Leonard Maltin described the movie as an "[u]npleasant, calculatedly campy melodrama. ...
 Still, not bad as revenge movies go".
 He further characterized the picture as a loose remake of The Blackboard Jungle, with King, Van Patten, and Fox in the roles of Glenn Ford, Vic Morrow, and Sidney Poitier, respectively.

 In the Chicago Sun-Times, Roger Ebert wrote: "Class of 1984 is raw, offensive, vulgar, and violent, but it contains the sparks of talent and wit, and it is acted and directed by people who cared to make it special".